chimericdream/worldofpannotia.com/src/_spells/psychic-turmoil-greater.md

       level: 7
   duration:           "1 round/level"
   description:        |
-    As psychic turmoil, except you gain 1 temporary hit point for each power point the spell takes from a psionic creature.
+    As {% spell_link psychic-turmoil %}, except you gain 1 temporary hit point for each power point the spell takes from a psionic creature.
 The temporary hit points last for 1 hour.
 ---